Jahleel Brenton: HMS Caesar

 En route to England, Brenton paid a visit to Earl St Vincent, now commander in chief of the Channel Fleet, cruising off Brest.
 Benefiting from the Admiral's patronage, Brenton was given a position as volunteer on St Vincent's flagship HMS Ville de Paris and in January 1801, he was appointed flag captain of Rear Admiral Sir James Samuarez's flagship HMS Caesar.
-Caesar departed the Channel Fleet in May when Samuarez was ordered to lead a squadron down to Cadiz to watch the movements of the Spanish fleet.
-After receiving news that a French squadron of three ships of the line and one frigate had arrived at Algeciras intending to link up with the Spanish fleet at Cadiz, Samuarez sailed directly for the anchorage with his six ships of the line and launched an attack on 6 July.
+Caesar departed the Channel Fleet in May when Samuarez was ordered to lead a squadron down to Cádiz to watch the movements of the Spanish fleet.
+After receiving news that a French squadron of three ships of the line and one frigate had arrived at Algeciras intending to link up with the Spanish fleet at Cádiz, Samuarez sailed directly for the anchorage with his six ships of the line and launched an attack on 6 July.
 Although the numerically superior British inflicted severe damage to the French ships, light winds hampered Samuarez's squadron which withdrew to Gibraltar after suffering heavy casualties and the loss of HMS Hannibal.
 Caesar, which had been in the thick of the action, was heavily damaged and had 16 killed and 25 wounded.
 In his dispatches to the Admiralty in the aftermath of the battle, Samuarez praised Brenton's "cool judgement and intrepid conduct".

 The following day, Brenton was sent to Algeciras under a flag of truce and negotiated the release of Hannibal's officers on parole.
-He returned to Gibraltar to find Samuarez preparing to transfer to HMS Audacious: eager to attack the French before they reached the safety of Cadiz, he deemed Caesar too damaged to take part in any further operations.
+He returned to Gibraltar to find Samuarez preparing to transfer to HMS Audacious: eager to attack the French before they reached the safety of Cádiz, he deemed Caesar too damaged to take part in any further operations.
 However, Brenton was confident he could make the ship seaworthy and requested permission to continue repairs.
 Just fours days later his crew had completed extensive repairs to her hull and foremast, and her shattered mainmast had been entirely replaced.
 On 12 July the French squadron, which had been reinforced by six Spanish ships of the line, departed Algeciras and Samuarez's squadron set off in pursuit.
 The British subsequently earned a notable victory at the Second Battle of Algeciras but Caesar did not play a significant part in the battle.